alfa-meta/data-structures-and-algorithms/README.md

 # data-structures-and-algorithms
-A repository to track my DSA journey
+A repository to track my DSA journey from LeetCode.